franzgollhammer/admin-dashboard/README.md

 This is a simple admin dashboard.

-- Backend built with .netcore and db mock data.
+- Backend built with .netcore and pgsql db.
 - Frontend built with Angular and ChartJS